Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestConnect

-An [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new connection by showing a pop-up to the Plug user, that resolves to Boolean: `true` or `false`.
+requestConnect() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new connection by showing a pop-up to the Plug user, that resolves to Boolean: `true` or `false` based on the users response.

 As an example, copy and paste the following code snippet into the console and execute it.

-Select `Allow` or `Decline` on the pop-up and you should see the correspondant result in the console.
+Select `Allow` or `Decline` on the pop-up and you should see the corresponding result (Allowed or Declined) in the console.

 ```js
 (async () => {